 Once in D&B’s system, search Equifax and Experian’s sites for the company.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.
 By doing so, Experian and Equifax will have something to report on.

-Start with the vendor credit tier.
+Start with vendor credit.
 First you ought to establish trade lines that report.
 This is also known as vendor accounts.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can get to the retail and cash credit tiers.
+And with an established business credit profile and score you can get more credit.

-These types of accounts often tend to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These types of accounts often tend to be for the things bought all the time, like outdoor work wear, ink and toner, and office furniture.